 The Commonwealth has continued to demonstrate ample flexibility both in the form of the rebuilt stabilization fund as well as its ability to cut expenses in response to unforeseen weakness.
-Similar to many states, the Commonwealth has faced budgetary challenges at several points in the current economic expansion, including the impact of shifting federal tax law and unexpected demands for Medicaid triggered in part by federal health reform.
+Similar to many states, the Commonwealth has faced budgetary challenges at several points in the current economic expansion, including from the impact of shifting federal tax law and from unexpected demands for Medicaid triggered in part by federal health reform.
 Although these factors have weighed on consistent progress in rebuilding the stabilization fund balance to prerecession levels, the existing balance is adequate and considerable flexibility remains.

-In recent fiscal years, unexpected Medicaid needs and underperformance on PIT receipts has resulted in draws and partial suspensions of planned stabilization fund deposits.
-The stabilization fund balance retains \$1.3 billion as of fiscal 2017, equal to 5.1% of preliminary fiscal 2017 tax revenues; there was no deposit made during the fiscal year given a provision in the enacted budget retaining \$150 million in collections above the capital gains threshold within the general fund.
-The Commonwealth expects to deposit of \$79 million into the Stabilization Fund, bringing its balance to \$1.38 billion.
+The stabilization fund balance retains \$1.3 billion as of fiscal 2017, equal to 5.1% of fiscal 2017 tax revenues; there was no deposit made during the fiscal year given a provision in the enacted budget retaining \$150 million in collections above the capital gains threshold within the general fund.
+In fiscal 2018, the Commonwealth currently expects to deposit \$70 million into the Stabilization Fund, bringing its balance to nearly \$1.4 billion.